toextendmylimits/LeetCode/000-stack-and-queue.md

       ```
     </details>
 1. [150.
 Evaluate Reverse Polish Notation](https://leetcode.com/problems/evaluate-reverse-polish-notation)
    If token is operator, pop two elements froms tack, and calculate result, then push result back to stack.
 If it's not operator, just push to stack.

    ***Beware for divide operation, use int(operand1 / operand2) instead of operand1 // operand2 as python's divide with negative number is very different, also before appending letters to stack, convert to int first***

+   ***Time complexity, space complexity both are O(N)***
+   We do a linear search to put all numbers on the stack, and process all operators.
+Processing an operator requires removing 2 numbers off the stack and replacing them with a single number, which is an O(1) operation.
+Therefore, the total cost is proportional to the length of the input array.

     <details>

       ```python